0luv69/BIM-calculator-app/README.md

 This project was to help me out where I learned add, place, maintain the button, label, text area,

 Also to add some color and style that helped me to paratice more on app building.

+Features of app:

+- Clean Ui
+- Fast and efficient Calculation of BIM
+-